jlupini/nf_tools/README.md

 ### What's New

+- **August 7, 2017** - Added a new script called GoToHighlight, which lets you automatically keyframe the movement of a page or its parent null to a given highlight.
+Run the script with a page layer selected, then pick options and click the button for the highlight you want to move to.

 - **August 3, 2017** - Huge update to CreateSpotlightLayer.
 It now allows you to automatically create spotlights for highlights in the selected comp, and natively supports many different spotlight masks at once.
 In other words, no more keyframing mask paths!
 New version is **not** back-compatible with older spotlight layers.
 Can be used fine in the same project, but you shouldn't run it on anything that already has a spotlight layer (unless you're cool re-doing it with this slick new version).
 Updates Pseudo-Effects to version 0.71, so don't forget to restart After Effects after installing.

 ### Installation